Kyrie21323/rotten_tomatoes_soup/README.md

 # rotten_tomatoes_soup
 ## Project Description

-This project is a web scraper designed to extract movie director names and their corresponding movie ratings from the **Rotten Tomatoes** website.
-It uses **Selenium** to automate the browser, allowing the scraper to navigate to each movie's page and gather the necessary information.
-The primary goal of this project is to generate insights by calculating the average rating of movies directed by each director.
+This project is a web scraper that extracts movie director names and corresponding movie ratings from an archived version of the **Rotten Tomatoes** website using **requests** and **BeautifulSoup**.
+The primary goal of this project is to scrape and analyze movie ratings to calculate the average rating of movies directed by each director, and rank them in descending order.
+Additionally, the project outputs the top 10 and bottom 10 directors based on their average ratings.

 ### Data Extracted:
-- **Director Names**: The scraper extracts the names of the movie directors.
+- **Director Names**: The scraper extracts the names of movie directors from each movie's details.
-- **Ratings**: The movie ratings (as percentages) from Rotten Tomatoes are also scraped.
+- **Ratings**: The scraper also extracts movie ratings (as percentages) from Rotten Tomatoes.
-   - **Title** - We scraped the titles but decided not to use them in data analysis.
-   - **Critics Consensus** - Same as above.
-   - **Synopsis** - Same as above.
-   - **Cast** - Same as above.

 ### Purpose:
-The purpose of this project is to provide an automated method of gathering movie data for analysis.
-By scraping Rotten Tomatoes, we can uncover which directors consistently produce high-rated movies and which don't, providing insights into their success and the reception of their films.
-The final analysis involves calculating the average rating of each director’s movies and ranking them in descending order.
+This project automates the process of gathering movie rating data for directors to provide insights into which directors consistently produce high-rated movies and which do not.
+The data is then processed to compute the average ratings for each director, allowing us to identify the top and bottom performing directors based on Rotten Tomatoes ratings.

 ---

 ## Website Used

-We chose **[Rotten Tomatoes](https://www.rottentomatoes.com/)** as the website for scraping due to its reputation as a trusted and widely used platform for movie reviews and ratings.
-Rotten Tomatoes aggregates movie reviews from critics and audience members, making it an ideal source for unbiased and widely accepted movie ratings.
+We chose the **[archived version of Rotten Tomatoes](https://web.archive.org/web/20240916202321/https://editorial.rottentomatoes.com/guide/best-netflix-movies-to-watch-right-now/)** for scraping due to its rich data on movie reviews and ratings.
+The archived version is used to ensure stable access to the page content.

-Rotten Tomatoes does not have an easily accessible public API for this kind of data, making this scraper a valuable tool for gathering such information.
+The Rotten Tomatoes website is a popular source for both critic and audience movie reviews and ratings, making it an ideal platform for this project.
+Rotten Tomatoes does not provide a public API for this specific type of data, so we opted for web scraping to obtain the required information.

 ---